clearwsd/clearwsd/README.md

 ## Command Line Interface

 ClearWSD provides a command-line interface for training, evaluation, and application of word sense disambiguation models.
-You can see a help message and available options with the following command (assuming you have already run `mvn package`):
+You can see a help message and available options with the following command (assuming you have already followed the CLI setup instructions):
 ```bash
 java -jar clearwsd-cli-*.jar --help
 ```